YigitTurali/ece236_project/README.md

 - `/src/`: Source code for implemented algorithms
 - `/docs/`: Project documentation and reports
 - `/notebooks/`: Jupyter notebooks with analysis and visualizations

-## Usage

-Detailed instructions for running the code, reproducing experiments, and interpreting results will be provided in subsequent documentation.

-## Acknowledgments

-[Optional: Acknowledge any support, funding, or assistance received during the project]